-To preview, we find strong evidence that state mandates requiring insurance coverage for mammograms significantly increased past year mammography rates among women age 25-74 by between 4 and 20 percent.
-These effects are driven by insured women and are not found for procedures such as clinical breast exams (which are also intended to catch early breast cancer but were not covered by these mandates) or cervical cancer screenings, suggesting that our mandate estimates are not picking up unobserved determinants of women's health care use more generally.
-We also find that mandates prohibiting deductibles for mammography-similar to provisions in the recently adopted federal health reform-significantly increased mammography screenings among high school dropouts relative to mandates without such limitations on out-ofpocket costs.
-These results confirm that mandating insurance coverage for lowcost preventive health services can meaningfully increase utilization rates.
+To preview, we find strong evidence that state mandates requiring insurance coverage for mammograms significantly increased past year mammography rates among women age 25-74 by between 4.5 and 25 percent, and these effects are driven by insured women.
+We also find that mandates prohibiting deductibles for mammography-similar to provisions in the recently adopted federal health reform-significantly increased mammography screenings among women with less than a high school degree relative to mandates without such limitations on out-of-pocket costs.
+These results confirm that mandating insurance coverage for low-cost preventive health services can meaningfully increase utilization rates.
 They also suggest that federal health reform is likely to further increase mammography screenings.
-Regarding breast cancer diagnoses, we find that the mandates increased detection of the earliest stage in-situ pre-cancers.
+Regarding breast cancer diagnoses, we find that the mandates increased detection of the earliest stage in-situ precancers.
 Finally, we show that a substantial proportion of the increased screenings are attributable to mandates that are not consistent with current guidelines of the American Cancer Society.
-This suggests that at least some of the increased screenings may not have been welfare enhancing and is consistent with our findings on in-situ diagnoses, as there is disagreement in the medical community about whether in-situ cancers are likely to progress to more invasive stages.
+This suggests that at least some of the increased screenings may not have been welfare enhancing and is consistent with our findings on in-situ diagnoses, as there is disagreement in the medical community about whether in-situ pre-cancers are likely to progress to more invasive stages.